CsabaTheKiss/vote-r/README.md

 ## Inital release

-Please not, that the current release is a really basic version.
+Please note, that the current release is a really basic version.
 The server side is mocked out, serious refactoring is needed.